presidentbeef/brakeman-site/source/docs/ignoring_false_positives/index.markdown

 The ignore configuration is a JSON file containing a list of warnings.
 This is essentially the same as the JSON report, except the warnings can also have a `note` field.

+A minimal configuration might look like this, although the auto-generated one will have more information:

     {
         "ignored_warnings": [
             {